richerduong/richerduong/README.md

 <h3>🌎 About Me</h3>

+- Software Engineer Intern at HP 💻
 - Prev Software Engineer Intern at NASA 🚀
-- Incoming Software Engineer Intern at HP 💻
 - Computer Science Student with a minor in Mathematics at the University of Houston 🎓

 <!--- ⚡ Fun fact: ****.-->